sisath/NoteApp_/README.md

-I am expecting to encounter many challenges along the way, I am not expecting this to be an easy task, however I am confident that I am going to be able to resolve most, if not all, of the issues and produce a fully working API with a user interface (UI).
+I am expecting to encounter many challenges along the way, I am not expecting this to be an easy task, however I am confident that I am going to be able to resolve most, if not all, of the issues and produce a fully working API.

 # **What went well? / What didn't go as planned?**

-In general, everything has gone well in the end, I have managed to produce a fully functioning API and have managed to achieve 100% test coverage, however there were many obstacles along the way, one such example being `warning: adding embedded git repository: extractor/annotator-server
+In general, everything has gone well in the end, I have managed to produce an API with fully functioning CRUD functionality.
+While doing my tests I have encountered many different errors, but in the end I have achieved 100% test coverage.
+There were also many other obstacles along the way, I will give several examples below.

-hint: You've added another git repository inside your current repository...`.
-I resolved the issue by committing/pushing to a brand-new repository and deleting the mixed repository.
-In Angular, I have faced an issue where my variables were undefined, because the observable did not finish.
-I have resolved it by creating a separate function and called it inside the subscription.
-I have also struggled with refreshing components in Angular; fixed by adding a function to reload the same component instead of reloading the entire page.
+`warning: adding embedded git repository: extractor/annotator-server hint: You've added another git repository inside your current repository...` I resolved the issue by committing/pushing to a brand-new repository and deleting the mixed repository.

 Another issue occurred that the table in SQL was not being updated because the model wasn't updated after the API call; fixed by "reload"-ing the table by querying the backend again.

-Another issue was `No serializer found for class org.hibernate.proxy.pojo.bytebuddy.ByteBuddyInterceptor`; fixed by adding `spring.jackson.serialization.fail-on-empty-beans=false` in the `application.properties` file.
-Another issue being `Property '...' has no initializer and is not definitely assigned in the constructor`; have fixed it by going into the `tsconfig.json` file and setting the `strictPropertyInitialization` from `true` to `false`.
-Moreover, while trying to set uo my SQL database, I received the message `Access denied for user 'test'@'localhost' (using password: YES) except root user`; I resolved the issue by `GRANT <privileges> ON database.* TO 'user'@'localhost' IDENTIFIED BY 'password'`; in SQL.
+Moreover, while trying to set uo my SQL database, I received the message `Access denied for user 'test'@'localhost' (using password: YES) except root user`; I resolved the issue by `GRANT <privileges> ON database.* TO 'user'@'localhost' IDENTIFIED BY 'password'` in SQL.

+The error that ended up being the most problematic was `java.lang.AssertionError: No value at JSON path "$"` I managed to fix it by printing my response with `andDo(print())`

 # **Possible improvements for future revisions of the project.**

-While creating the UI(Not App) for the Note App API there was a rather noticeable bug which I couldn't resolve at the time.
-It was an issue that the UI might not automatically refresh the page so that the Create and Update CRUD functionality wouldn't get updated at the same time, you would need to refresh the website (F5) so the changes would take place.
-A possible improvement would be to implement a method that would fix that, an async could be created to check for that.
+ A more advanced User Interface (UI) can be added, for example with hashtags, as well as more exceptions.

 # **Screenshots showing your postman requests and the output from the API.
 Screenshots of your database to prove that data is being persisted.**